 Paul Lathem, 1995

-It’s all the more surprising that Arena seems to be the only game Mark Lathem ever scored.
-Listening to the soundtrack’s lengthy, patiently developing cues, you’d be forgiven for thinking this is the work of a veteran of the European computer game scene (particularly once those layered arpeggios kick in, providing the soundtrack’s few surges of excitement and empowerment).
-Within just a few minutes and even fewer cues, Arena convincingly builds its sombre world.
-The score repeats one gloomy musical idea often enough to create a potent mood of desolation but is also varied enough to not tax listeners unduly.
+It’s all the more surprising that Arena appears to be the only game Paul Lathem ever scored.
+Listening to the soundtrack’s lengthy, patiently developing cues, you would be forgiven for assuming this is the work of a veteran of the European computer game scene — particularly once the layered arpeggios kick in, providing the score’s few surges of excitement and hard-won empowerment.
+Within just a few minutes and even fewer cues, Arena convincingly establishes its sombre world.
+All three tracks are grounded in minor keys — D minor, F minor, and C minor respectively — giving the score a tonal consistency that deepens its atmosphere of desolation.
+One gloomy musical idea is repeated often enough to deepen the mood, yet the writing remains varied enough to avoid undue fatigue.

-Lathem takes great pains to build his compositions – some of the longest found on the Game Gear – around varying constellations of the same contrast.
-Industrial grooves and pulses animate his expansive cues, insistent enough to evoke an unforgiving atmosphere without turning monotonous.
-Their gritty intensity provides the kind of steady, satisfying rhythmic drive you want to see in an action game.
+Lathem takes great care to build some of the Game Gear’s longest compositions around shifting constellations of the same basic contrast.
+Industrial grooves and pulses animate these expansive cues, insistent enough to evoke an unforgiving atmosphere without tipping into monotony.
+Their gritty intensity provides exactly the kind of steady, satisfying rhythmic drive you want from an action game.

-However, this is an unusually atmospheric genre soundtrack, and for that, we have to thank Lathem’s melodies.
-They are sparse and slow, not just contrasting with the churn of the rhythmic undergrowth but threatening to succumb to its coldly churning motion.
-Lathem makes clever use of the Game Gear’s limitations.
-He deploys the platform’s bright, borderline tinny timbres to push his melody leads into the highest registers, where their sustained notes shiver and jitter, exposed to the rhythmic onslaught.
-He also enjoys seeing his melodies tumble downwards in chromatic glissandi, ramping up the feeling of insecurity and threat further still.
-Even at only three tracks long, Arena is an uncommonly emotional, powerfully minimalist handheld action game score.
+What makes the score feel unusually affecting, however, is its melodic writing.
+The tunes are sparse and slow, not merely contrasting with the churn of the rhythmic undergrowth but seeming to teeter on the edge of being swallowed by it.
+Lathem makes clever use of the Game Gear’s limitations, pushing bright, borderline tinny leads into the highest registers, where sustained notes shiver and jitter under the onslaught.
+He also repeatedly sends melodies tumbling downward in chromatic glissandi, intensifying the sense of insecurity and threat.
+Even at only three tracks long, Arena is an uncommonly emotional, powerfully minimalist handheld action score.

 Shining Force: The Sword of Hajya Soundtrack